Tana organizes what you write down. Fasrad writes it down for you.

 A structured graph is only as good as what you feed it

 Tana is a node-based knowledge tool built around supertags: you tag a node, it inherits a schema, and your notes become a queryable graph.
-For people who think in structure and enjoy building the system, it's the most powerful thing in the category.
+It's made for people who think in structure and enjoy building the system.
 The catch is that every node still starts with you typing it.
 Tana makes captured knowledge searchable; it doesn't do the capturing or the writing.

 Fasrad starts on the other end.
 It has a dedicated email inbox, calendar, and CRM, so it can read the actual thread you just finished, write the summary note, attach it to the contact, and tag it — then surface it again the morning of your next meeting without being asked.
 The note exists because the agent created it from work that already happened, not because you sat down to log it.